fioletoven/b4n/README.md

 General planned features:

 - sorting and filtering the list of resources
-- changing the kube context
+- changing the kube context from the UI
-- saving configurations for a context
+- describe a resource
-- describe for a resource
+- show resources YAML
-- show YAML of a resource
+- edit resources YAML
 - show pod containers and their logs
 - port forwarding
 - shell